nataliiasolomchak21/zodiac-sign-app/README.md

 ![Tutor Support](README-images/tutor-support-two.png)
 ![Tutor Support](README-images/tutor-support-three.png)

 2. If the user enters two signs for compatibility(f.e Virgo and Leo) and then enters these same signs again, the compatibility rate will be different as it is randomized between 70 and 100 or 50 and 69.
-I couldn't find a better way to show compatibility, so I just left it as it was.
+I couldn't find a better way to show compatibility rate, so I just left it as it was.
 Same goes for lucky number as it is also randomised.

 3. For the spreadsheet, I wanted to save two user signs and their compatibility rate but I couldn't do it, so I stick with saving user name and a sign entered for predictions.